aigengen5-ship-it/llm_novel_picture_writer/README.md

 All settings can be modified within the `plot.json` file as below.
 1) Please fix plot.json line 2 to sync with your Comfyui environment.
-2) If you don't have enough VRAM, comfyuirun == False will store prompt into ./result directory.
+2) If you don't have enough VRAM, set comfyuirun to 'False', it will store SDXL prompt into ./result directory.
-3) debug is reserved
+3) debug features are reserved ones.
+Do not modify them.
 4) Do not change line 5-7
 5) artist value is matched with data_comfyui/ura_artist_300.txt line numbers.
 Value 0 is 'random selection'
 6) freckles value indicates the random possibility(0: 0%, 10:100%)